josephdpurcell/joepcloud/README.md

 * service - a service in this context is an OpenStack service, such as Identity, Image, Compute, Storage, Swift, etc.
 * Keystone - this is a synonym for the Identity service
 * Glance - this is a synonym for the Image service
+* Nova - this is a synonym for the Compute service

 ## What is OpenStack?